 “This new tool has many potential applications in research,” said Dr. Shin as she explained that she anticipates other laboratories will be able to use this inhibitor for a wide range of studies. paAIP2 is very specific and able to give the researcher second to minute temporal resolution.
 Plus, it is reversible.
 Turn off the light stimulation, the inhibitor is switched off within a minute and the cells go back to functioning normally.
 “One of our potential future directions is to combine this inhibitor with signaling biosensors,” explained Dr. Yasuda.
 “Combining these approaches, we should be able to determine the temporal requirements of CaMKII activation for various downstream signaling molecules.”

-This study was funded by Max Planck Society, National Institute of Health (R01MH111486, R01MH080047, DP1NS096787) and the JST PRESTO Program, MEXT/Japan Society for the Promotion of Sciences (No.26115718, No. 26650067, No. 16H01437 “Resonance Bio”, No. 16H01287, No.16K15225, 15H05373), the Okazaki ORION project, Nakajima Foundation, the Uehara Memorial Foundation, the Research Foundation for Opto-Science and Technology, the Brain Science Foundation, the Mochida Memorial Foundation and Yamada Science Foundation, the Mitsubishi Foundation.
+This study was funded by Max Planck Society, National Institutes of Health (R01MH111486, R01MH080047, DP1NS096787) and the JST PRESTO Program, MEXT/Japan Society for the Promotion of Sciences (No.26115718, No. 26650067, No. 16H01437 “Resonance Bio”, No. 16H01287, No.16K15225, 15H05373), the Okazaki ORION project, Nakajima Foundation, the Uehara Memorial Foundation, the Research Foundation for Opto-Science and Technology, the Brain Science Foundation, the Mochida Memorial Foundation and Yamada Science Foundation, the Mitsubishi Foundation.
 The content of this article is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.

 Kinetics of endogenous CaMKII required for synaptic plasticity revealed by optogenetic kinase inhibitor